About Conjoint Analysis Reports

 In the example below, the preferred Location was Bermuda, the preferred Price was $1500, and the preferred Length of the vacation was 1 week.

-In the upper-right, you can choose from two Calculation Types:
+In the upper-left, you can choose calculation types:

 - Utility Scores